 Please ask for the following person via reception

-A setting or single subject issue: The Head of (relevant) Department
+A setting or single subject issue: The Subject Leader (relevant) Department

-A day to day issue: Katie Ford (House Support Officer)
+A day to day issue: Head of (relevant) House

 Edwina Powell-Bowns (Head of House Carter)